darklab8/autogit/docs/git-conventional-commits.md

 ## How it benefits you?

-- it is easier to review your and others Pull requests of submitted code.
+- it is easier to review your and others' Pull requests of submitted code.
-  - each code line is easier understood why was added
+  - each code line is easier to understand why was added
-- u can utilize `git blame` onto your git files like that for each code line u will see author of the line and exact commit why it was added
+- u can utilize `git blame` on your git files like that for each code line, u will see the author of the line and exact message why it was added
-  - that will help you investigating curious bugs and problems later
+  - through linked git commit you will be able to access hopefully descriptive git commit why this change was made

 ```
 $ git blame main.go